Declaration of Corporate Governance

 The composition of the Supervisory Board and its committees, participation in meetings, and the details on its work in the reporting year are presented in more detail in the report of the Supervisory Board (Annual Report 2018, p.
 12 et. seq).

 The main features of the remuneration system and the individual remuneration of members of the Supervisory Board are described in the compensation report (Annual Report 2018, p.
 72 et seq.).

 Shareholders and the Annual General Meeting

 The holders of ordinary and preference shares exercise their co-determination and control rights at the Annual General Meeting held at least once a year.
-In compliance with the statutory and legal conditions, every shareholder is entitled to participate in the Annual General Meeting.
-Shareholders who do not wish to or are unable to attend the Annual General Meeting in person can have their voting right exercised by a voting representative (proxy), such as a bank, a shareholders’ association or a voting representative appointed by the company, by granting an appropriate power of attorney.
+In compliance with the legal conditions and those of the Articles of Association, every shareholder is entitled to participate in the Annual General Meeting.
+Shareholders who do not wish to, or who are unable to, attend the Annual General Meeting in person can have their voting right exercised by a voting representative (proxy), such as a bank, a shareholders’ association as well as in accordance with number 2.3.2 of the Code, a voting representative appointed by the company, by granting an appropriate power of attorney.

 Commitment to sustainable, success-driven and value-oriented corporate governance